College Prep Counseling

 Packages and Pricing

-Meet with your counselor over the course of your sophomore year to develop and execute a college preparation strategy.
+Meet with your counselor over the course of your sophomore and junior year to develop and execute a college preparation strategy.
+Includes six 60-90-minute sessions to cover all of the above.

-Meet with your counselor over the course of your junior year to develop and execute a college preparation strategy.
+Meet with your counselor over the course of your junior year to develop and execute a college preparation strategy over the course of four 60-90 minute sessions.

 Each of the packages cover: